ukitgroup/mass-labeling/docs/cli/export.md

 #### Output file description

-The output json-file contains the array of items.
+The output json file contains the array of items.
 Each item satisfies the following format:

 ```
 item{